 In Zatanna's depictions, her spells were often cast backwards, but almost equally often cast without words, and on one occasion, speaking normally and not speaking at all.
 She was voiced by actress Jennifer Hale (with the exception of the episode The Balance).

 Zatanna had a cameo appearance in the Season Three episode Out of the Past.
 She was among several women (along with Lois Lane, Selina Kyle, and Barbara Gordon) shown on a computer screen when Bruce was reviewing pictures of his lost loves.

 Batman: The Brave and the Bold

 In this series, Zatanna picked up where she left off in JLU, teaming up with Batman in the episode Chill of the Night.
-The two battled the magically-powered villain Abra Kadabra, with Zatanna doing most of the direct fighting against Kadabra while Batman dealt with the villain's minions.
-At one point Kadabra magically bound Zatanna's mouth shut to prevent her from casting spells, but she was able to fight back by seizing control of Kadabra's magical wand.
-She finally defeated Kadabra by first trapping him in her magician's hat, and later pulling out a miniature birdcage with the villain imprisoned inside.
+The two battled the magically-powered villain Abra Kadabra.
+Kadabra was quick to magically bound Zatanna's mouth shut to prevent her from casting spells and rendering her.
+Zatanna spent the majority of the fight struggling with her gag while Batman dealt with the villain's minions.
+Eventually Batman disarms Kadabra and the latter's magical wand falls to Zatanna.
+Using the wand, Zatanna defeated the villain by first trapping him in her magician's hat, and later pulling out a miniature birdcage with the villain imprisoned inside.
 Zatanna's outfit was slightly modified in this appearance, with her trademark fishnets replaced by purple tights.
 Jennifer Hale reprised her role as Zatanna.